new color = #ff386a, old color = #7fc832

 Essential DSPs Around the World and How to Get Music On Them

 It’s important to understand that the DSP market has been largely globalized.
 Many of the DSPs popular in one country are popular in the next.
-For example, Spotify is very popular in the U.S. But, with 83 million users as of Q4 2020, its North American user base doesn’t come close to eclipsing Europe’s 121 million users (remember, Spotify started in Sweden), and isn’t far off from being passed up by Latin America’s 76 million users.
+For example, Spotify is very popular in the U.S. But, with 107 million users as of Q4 2024, its North American user base doesn’t come close to eclipsing Europe’s 169 million users (remember, Spotify started in Sweden), or Latin America’s 138 million users.
 Spotify is a worldwide phenomenon, and so are the rest of the major DSPs, like Apple Music, Amazon Music, and YouTube.

 These services are huge, but they have a lot of competition.
 Deezer and Napster are similar on-demand streaming services and have been around as long as any of the others.
 Services like TIDAL and Qobuz have taken a different approach, offering more editorial and exclusive music in the case of TIDAL, and high-resolution audio, in the case of Qobuz.
 The iTunes Store, though not as popular as it once was, remains the primary destination for those who wish to buy music downloads.
 Then, there are massively popular apps, like TikTok and Triller, that are based around music and must pay royalties to use said music.
 All of these services, despite not being quite as large as the aforementioned DSPs, still have significant worldwide appeal and should be considered when distributing your music.